MicroEJ/docs/Trainings/trainingGrayscaleDisplayConsiderations.rst

         **Images Heap**

         If the application uses the :ref:`images_heap`,
-        its size can be reduced as its now storing images with a lighter format.
+        its size can be reduced as it now stores images in a lighter format.

         Example of Images Heap sized to store a 100x100 image: